kleells/CSSMammoth/README.md

 - CSS

 ## Dependencies
 None.
-Viewer only needs to utilze Live Server through the index.html file.
+Viewer only needs to utilize Live Server through the index.html file.

 ## Uses
 To practice and style a HTML file with CSS.
 This project offered some clarification on certain CSS concepts (padding vs. margin, id being unique vs. classes being reused, @media and -ms-flex)